GriffinSSloves/CryptoNim/README.md

 - `initializeGame()`: Creates a new game with a random board
 - `joinGame(gameId)`: Allows a second player to join an existing game
-- `playTurn(gameId, row, stones)`: Takes a turn by removing stones from a row
+- `playTurn(gameId, row, stones)`: Takes a turn by removing stones from a row.
+Rows are 0-indexed.
 - `viewGame(gameId)`: Returns the current state of a game
 - `getAvailableGames()`: Lists all games waiting for a second player